 Oxygen and Moisture:

 Oxidation occurs when an essential oil is exposed to oxygen.
 Consistent contact with air will deteriorate the oil and increase evaporation.
 All is not lost if this occurs.
-The oils can still be used for cleaning product recipes and even some diffusion, but should be avoided for therapeutic reasons and all skin contact.
+The oils can still be used for cleaning product recipes and even some diffusion, but should be avoided for aromatherapy reasons and all skin contact.

 Moisture is also detrimental to a bottle of pure essential oil, and can enter the oil if the lid is left off for too long.
 If water does get into an oil, it may become cloudy or the water may bead up at the bottom of the container.